 Free school meals

-- It could save you just under £400 a year
+- it could save you around £500 a year

-- The menu is varied to cater for all tastes and uses quality ingredients from local suppliers (Primary school meals; Secondary school meals)
+- the menu is varied to cater for all tastes and uses quality ingredients from local suppliers (Primary school meals; Secondary school meals)

 - no one will know your child is getting free school meals on the basis of your income

-Your child may also qualify for free school meals if they are not in Key Stage 1, and you meet the following criteria:
+Your child will qualify for free school meals if you meet all of the following criteria:

-- You or your partner receive child benefit (for the child you are applying for), and
+- you or your partner receive Child Benefit (for the child you are applying for)

-- the child is in full time education, under 19 years of age, and
+- the child is in full-time education, under 19 years of age

-You and your partner must be in receipt of one of the following benefits:
+In addition, you and your partner must receive one of the following benefits: